+The container offering the AMQP_CBS_V1_0 capability either MUST provide a CBS node address in the connection property or it MUST use the reserved name $cbs for the CBS node.

 Establishing a Link

-The link for communicating tokens to the Resource Manager is established with the $cbs target.
+The link for communicating tokens to the CBS node is established with the CBS node address as target.

-An implementation MAY make access to the $cbs node conditional on a lower-level access control scheme, for instance it may require having established an authorized SASL authentication context.
+An implementation MAY make access to the CBS node address conditional on a lower-level access control mechanism, for instance it may require having established an authorized SASL authentication context.

-Typically, the lower-level authorization context will be established with SASL ANONYMOUS, granting anyone permission to put tokens on the CBS node with the intent of establishing CBS-scoped authorization contexts.
-When allowing anonymous access, an implementation SHOULD constrain the time during which the connection and the link may exist without a valid token havening been put.
+The lower-level authorization context MAY be established with SASL ANONYMOUS, granting anyone permission to set tokens on the CBS node with the intent of establishing CBS-scoped authorization contexts.

+If allowing anonymous access, an implementation SHOULD constrain the time during which the connection and the link may exist without any valid token havening been set.

-A link MAY be established with the Anonymous Terminus and messages MAY be routed to the $cbs node via the Anonymous Terminus, under the condition that the link is established in conformance with the rules laid out in this section.
+Messages MAY be routed to the CBS node address via the Anonymous Terminus, under the condition that the routing link is established in conformance with the rules laid out in this section.

 In the attach frame for the sender role from the Client: